geohotstan/tinycorp-meetings/last-week-in-tinycorp/2026-01-19/meeting-transcript.md

 I think maybe just in general, it's just we don't quite yet understand the extra memories we need for computation now.
 So.

 ##### **Geohot** [[00:43:39](https://www.youtube.com/watch?v=vQY3NbmWoJw&t=2619)]
-We can also start adding these tricks to Lama 8b.
-Like, we have to get a qualifying Lama 8b.
+We can also start adding these tricks to LLaMA 8b.
+Like, we have to get a qualifying LLaMA 8b.
 Run as soon as possible.
-How long do we expect Lama 8b to take to train?
+How long do we expect LLaMA 8b to take to train?

 ##### **Chenyu** [[00:43:52](https://www.youtube.com/watch?v=vQY3NbmWoJw&t=2632)]
 They have two hours, right?
 Or a meg of that.

 ##### **Geohot** [[00:43:58](https://www.youtube.com/watch?v=vQY3NbmWoJw&t=2638)]
-Yeah, so something we can comfortably iterate on and have a Lama 8b training every single day.
+Yeah, so something we can comfortably iterate on and have a LLaMA 8b training every single day.

 ##### **Chenyu** [[00:44:07](https://www.youtube.com/watch?v=vQY3NbmWoJw&t=2647)]
 That makes sense.

 ##### **Geohot** [[00:44:09](https://www.youtube.com/watch?v=vQY3NbmWoJw&t=2649)]
-Yeah, so if we have a Lama 8b training, like, every day, we can start adding these tricks.
+Yeah, so if we have a LLaMA 8b training, like, every day, we can start adding these tricks.
 We can definitely do gradient accumulation, modeling.
-We can start doing model splitting on Lama 8b.
+We can start doing model splitting on LLaMA 8b.
 And then not worry about scaling up to 405b and not worry about performance.
 Just make sure that we have this thing training.
 It's MLPerf qualifying.
 And we start to add the tricks to it.

 ##### **Nimlgen** [[00:44:29](https://www.youtube.com/watch?v=vQY3NbmWoJw&t=2669)]
 Yep, sounds good.